Murphy Hall

 The lab suite includes 6 rooms:

-Learn more about room scheduling and usage guidelines, and the eyetracker for research.
+Learn more about room scheduling and usage guidelines, and the eyetracker for research, by clicking below.

 The Communication Research Lab/Focus Group Room in 326 Murphy Hall is a jewel for supporting a wide-range of communication-related studies and data collection.
 This small, centrally located campus research facility offers an intimate setting and treasure of resources for graduate and faculty research.